Randalls and Wards Islands: Randalls Island Park

 Randalls Island Park was created in 1936 and was originally centered around the Triborough Bridge's T-shaped viaduct.
 Wards Island Park, which is connected with Randalls Island Park, was acquired by the city in 1936 and 1939.
 The park is operated by the Randall's Island Park Alliance (RIPA), a 501(c)(3) organization.
 RIPA was founded in 1992 as the Randall Island Sports Foundation, and it operates free youth programs and workshops throughout the year.
 The park has also hosted music concerts and festivals, including the Governors Ball Music Festival, Panorama Music Festival, Rock the Bells, Farm Aid, Underground Garage Festival, and Electric Zoo Festival.
+The park also hosts One Bite Pizza Festival by Dave Portnoy, an annual pizza festival organized by the production company Medium Rare.

 According to RIPA, in the 2010s, Randalls Island Park had 30 to 40 percent of Manhattan's baseball fields.
 The park includes the Randall's Island Park Golf Center, which covers 18 acre.
 The golf center opened in 1990 with a driving range, miniature golf course, and pro shop; the driving range was renovated in 2008 with 82 stalls.
 The Sportime Randall's Island Tennis Center opened in 2009 and contains ten Har-Tru clay courts (all outdoors), five DecoTurf courts (five indoors and five outdoors), a fitness center, recreation room, and pro shop.
 The center houses the John McEnroe Tennis Academy.
 There are various recreational fields that are used by public and private schools.
 Randalls Island Park contains over 8 mi of pedestrian and bike pathways and connects with Manhattan, the Bronx, and Queens.
 The proposed Harlem River Greenway, which started construction in 2025, would connect Randalls Island with the Bronx's Van Cortlandt Park to the north.